This article covers the following data field types:

 The ability to apply a filter to the programme list is available as an additional option when adding a programme list type field.

 This allows the administrator to define which programmes should be available from the programme list by making use of a shared filter.
-For more information on setting up shared filters, access the following knowledge base article.

 For detailed information on how to use the Programmes entity, access the following knowledge base article.